johnblakey/rivers-simple-frontend/README.md

 - ~~Fix chart label overlap on mobile~~
 - ~~Make the condensed table view~~
 - ~~Make modified expanded view~~
-- Make email alerts option
 - ~~Add private notes~~
+- ~~Favorite charts pinned to top and save the new arrangement~~
+- Add Class rating of run
+- Add request river option
+- Make browser notification option
 - Allow manually setting timezone (default is use the client to set it)
 - Allow rearranging (arrows? drag them?)
-- ~~Favorite charts pinned to top and save the new arrangement~~
 - Reduce roles on Service accounts by replacing with user created simplified service account <https://console.cloud.google.com/iam-admin/iam?inv=1&invt=AbzeuQ&project=river-level-0> and <https://console.cloud.google.com/iam-admin/serviceaccounts?inv=1&invt=AbzeuQ&project=river-level-0> theres an auto-generated account
 - Can I lock down APIs more?
 - I need to verify how to run local and test vs deploy to Cloud Run and test